fmay/cc-js-intro-5-common-functions/.guides/sections.md

 Here a a few of the really useful standard libraries

 - 'Math' -  mathematical tools for working with constants (PI, Log10, e etc.), trigonometry, random numbers, rounding, ranges and more
-- 'String' - do almost anything with string variables, such as transforming to uppercase or lowercase, extracting parts of a string, trimming epty spaces and much more
+- 'String' - do almost anything with string variables, such as transforming to uppercase or lowercase, extracting parts of a string, trimming empty spaces and much more
 - 'Date' - manipulate dates, convert date variables into string (and back), getting the current date, getting component parts of a date and much more
 - 'Array' - a whole set of functions for operating on Javascript arrays
 - There are more, but these are the most useful ones